damianhakert/damianhakert.github.io/source/handbook/social-media/index.md

 There are three GitLab Twitter accounts

--   [@GitLab](https://twitter.com/gitlab) -  This is the main account for the project and company, which is managed by staff at GitLab, Inc.
+-   [@GitLab](https://twitter.com/gitlab) -  This is the main account for the project and company, which is managed by staff at GitLab, Inc. Everything tweeted, RTd, or liked from @GitLab also gets promoted to http://about.gitlab.com

 -   [@GitLabSupport](https://twitter.com/gitlabsupport) - This account is for managing support questions about the use of GitLab services.
 This is managed by the GitLab service engineer team.